Getting Help for Alcohol Problems

 Are you one of those people who should stop drinking due to health problems or medicines you need to take?
 If you want to stop drinking, there is help.

-Start by talking to your doctor.
+Start by talking to a healthcare professional like your doctor.
 He or she may be able to give you advice about treatment.
 Your local health department or social services agencies may also be helpful.
 Here are some things you can try:

-- Ask your doctor about medicine that will work for you.
+- Ask your doctor about medicines that might help.

 - Talk to a trained counselor who knows about alcohol problems in older people.